 Thanks in advance for your action.

 PS: BRC will be submitting formal written testimony as well as attending in person.
 But your emails will make a difference.
 Please take a minute and use our step-by-step instructions.

 Easy Step-by-Step instructions on how to send your comments to the House Subcommittee on National Parks, Forests and Public Lands for the hearing on the impacts of OHV recreation on Federal Lands:

 NOTE: Your email will be considered Congressional Testimony.
 You must be polite and scrupulously accurate and factual.

-Open your email program and start a draft email.
+STEP 1: Open your email program and start a draft email.
 Address it to [email protected] and [email protected].
 Also, please cc to BRC at [email protected].

 I understand that OHV use should be managed, but I want to be clear that wholesale closure does not equal effective management.

 OHV recreation is a legitimate use of federal lands, and has been recognized as such by federal land managers.